One of the main questions I see asked around the Blogger/Creator forums is:

 If you’d like help writing up your email I’ve created a brand pitch template to help you get started with promps on what to say, guidance on how to structure your email and ideas on information to include.

 My Brand Pitch Guide is available to readers of my FREE Lifestyle Magazine The xax Edit.
-Delivered on the 1st of every month, The xax Edit is filled with helpful blog posts, unique articles, interviews with inspirational bloggers, free products and more!
+Delivered straight to your inbox, The xax Edit is filled with helpful blog posts, unique articles, interviews with inspirational bloggers, free products and more!

 Sign up via the form below and get your downloadable Brand Pitch Template instantly upon subscription.